igorwaw/web-advent/content/pages/2016/01-taxi.md

 Category: Python
 Series: 2016

-Title is a reference to a Taxi Metric, but you don't even need to know what's that.
+Title is a reference to a Taxicab Metric, but you don't even need to know what's that.
 As usual, first days of Advent of Code are simple.

 We're moving on a 2D grid.
 We need to keep track of visited point, set is an obvious structure